NC3-LU/Diagnostic/documentation/userguide/README.md

 ![Download deliverable](img/UG_Diagnostic_030.PNG)

-You will need to put a Document Name, the company which concerned by the Diagnosis, the version of the document (If there are multiple Diagnoses, or if you want to correct it…), a choice if it’s a draft or a final version of the Diagnosis, the classification of the document
+You will need to put a Document Name, the company which is concerned by the Diagnosis, the version of the document (If there are multiple Diagnoses, or if you want to correct it…), a choice if it’s a draft or a final version of the Diagnosis, the classification of the document